jazzband/django-payments/docs/backends.rst

   logic to handle the webhook data received from the payment gateway and update the payment status or perform any necessary actions.

-* ``get_form(payment, data=None)``: This method is responsible for rendering the payment form to be displayed within your Django application.
-It receives a payment  object representing the payment being made and an optional data parameter if form submission data is provided.
-Implement the logic to render the payment form, customize it based on your payment gateway requirements, and handle form submission.
+* ``get_token_from_request(payment, request)``: This method in a payment provider class is typically used to extract a payment token or identifier from a callback request received from the payment gateway after a payment transaction has been processed.
+  This token or identifier is crucial for identifying the specific payment transaction associated with the callback.

 * ``capture(payment, amount=None)``: This method is responsible for capturing the payment amount.
 It receives a payment object representing the payment to be